HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional-core-prereqs-checker.md

 This check computes the total consumed space against the total allocated space for that specific volume mount, the resulting percentage consumed is then check against the [threshold value](#threshold-values) and the result is printed in the logs

 ##### Core Profile Check
 This check is specific to `core` pod and `profile` mounted volume only.
-This checks the number of old profile in the volume.
-This also checks if the system still has healthy amount of space left for upgrade taking into account the size of the most recent profile version plus a headroom value.
+This checks the number of old profile in the volume, the result is compared to the [threshold value](#threshold-values).
+This also checks if the system still has healthy amount of space left for upgrade, taking into account the size of the most recent profile version plus a headroom value.

 #### Threshold Values
 The threshold values for `prereqs-checker` are used as a benchmark to evaluate the disk latency and random RW (read/write) efficiency of a file system.
 These values will be compared to the actual test results  of [disk latency (ms)](#latency-check-for-io) and [random read/write (IOPS)](#random-readwrite-checks).
 From there the check can evaluate if the file system pass or fail the test.